jimyang2008/poker/notes/principle.md

 * Bet with strong hand or weak hand but has great potential(backdoor draw)
 * Check with medium hand for show down
-* Fold junk hand with no potential
+* Fold junk hand

 ## How to play a pair

-* Check with strong hand or medium hand
+* Check with strong hand or weak hand
-* Bet with weak hand but with great potential
+* Bet with medium hand or weak hand but with great potential
+* Fold junk hand